-I could go on talking about this machine because it is just an amazing sewing machine for the price.
+I could go on talking about this machine because it is just a fantastic sewing machine for the price.
 It comes with an LED touchscreen display which is a vast improvement on the screens I’ve seen on machines in similar price range.
 You can select the stitch you want with the touch of the screen and make basic editing of the stitch right on the screen.

 If you ever get stuck, the instruction manual will get you out of any jam.
 It is very detailed and guides you through every aspect of the machine.
-I wish I could list some negatives I found with this machine but there wasn’t any for me.
+I wish I could list some flaws with this machine, but there wasn’t any for me.
 It works like a charm and looks and feels like a machine that will last forever.
 I rate this machine A++++ and will highly recommend it to those who can afford it.

 - Automatic needle threader